Global Ikhwan child abuse scandal: Legal challenges and responses

 On 9 October 2024, a group of lawyers representing families connected to GISB announced that they were preparing legal action against the government.
 They claimed that the separation of children from their families during the police operation violated legal protocols, including those outlined in the Convention on the Rights of the Child.
 The legal team stated that they are gathering evidence to challenge the legality of the children's detention and to reunite them with their families.

 On 11 October 2024, Home Minister Saifuddin Nasution Ismail responded to the claims, defending the actions of the police and Social Welfare Department.
 He affirmed that all procedures followed legal standards and due process, explaining that some children had been separated from their parents for years.
 Saifuddin questioned the timing of the parents' demands to regain custody after the operation.

-On 13 October 2024, Gerakan Pulangkan Anak Anak Kami (GPAAK), a group of 96 parents whose children were taken during the raids, demanded the immediate return of their children.
-According to GPAAK spokesperson Tun Faisal Ismail Aziz, many of the parents involved had no affiliation with GISB and claimed the authorities had committed human rights violations, including unlawful detentions and coercion.
-GPAAK called for a judicial review of the extended detention orders, transparency on the children's whereabouts, and the establishment of a Royal Commission of Inquiry to investigate the execution of Operation Global.
+On 13 October 2024, a group of 96 parents whose children were taken during the raids, demanded the immediate return of their children.
+According to the group's spokesperson Tun Faisal Ismail Aziz, many of the parents involved had no affiliation with GISB and claimed the authorities had committed human rights violations, including unlawful detentions and coercion.
+The group called for a judicial review of the extended detention orders, transparency on the children's whereabouts, and the establishment of a Royal Commission of Inquiry to investigate the execution of Operation Global.